 Tailor your language

-If you’re applying for a very formal, consultancy or perhaps technical-sales role, it’s important your cover letter demonstrates you can communicate formally and concisely.
-Conversely, if you know you’re applying for a role that is with a dynamic start-up and character and team-fit is important, keep it light and friendly and avoid dry “I was made aware of your vacancy via the Jobs Inc. advertisement that you have posted since last Thursday” type phrasing.
+If you’re applying for a very formal, consultancy or perhaps technical sales role, it’s important your cover letter demonstrates you can communicate formally and concisely.
+Conversely, if you know you’re applying for a role that is with a dynamic start-up and character and team-fit is important, keep it light and friendly and avoid dry “I was made aware of your vacancy via the Jobs Inc advertisement that you have posted since last Thursday” type phrasing.
 Try to also address the person reading your cover letter.
 “Dear sir/madam” looks lazy compared to a cover letter that’s gone to the trouble to look up who might be reviewing CVs for particular role.

-Active and positive trumps neutral
+Active and positive trumps passive

-Make sure you give a clear indication of your ambitions and interests, and ‘active language’ is always far more engaging to read than anything neutral.
+Make sure you give a clear indication of your ambitions and interests, and ‘active language’ is always far more engaging to read than anything passive.
 “In this position I was required to do X and Y” is almost off-putting compared to “At ACME, I really enjoyed developing skills X and Y as part of project A, and I’m keen to apply these in the environment B that your company offers”.
-Closing off, it’s best to keep things positive and try and encourage a dialogue.
-Rather than simply “Yours Sincerely”, a phrase encouraging further discussion and encouraging the HM to get in touch with you will leave a positive note in their mind and they may do just that!
+Closing off, it’s best to keep things positive and try to encourage a dialogue.
+Rather than simply “Yours sincerely”, a phrase encouraging further discussion and encouraging the HM to get in touch with you will leave a positive note in their mind and they may do just that!

 Working with your recruiter

-At ECM, we’re very candidate-focussed and are happy to work with you to help you make the strongest case possible in your application.
+At ECM, we’re very candidate-focused and are happy to work with you to help you make the strongest case possible in your application.
 If you like our approach, and are interested in some of our roles, why not get in touch with us and see what we can do to help you today!